 Insight: This course provides a strong foundation for Level 3 – Seeing Deeply – where the training shifts to focus on the insight and wisdom that arises from our practice.
 As we deepen our mindfulness and compassion practice through a range of guided meditations, we learn to ‘recognise what is happening, while it is happening’.
 We find that we gain insights into our thoughts and behaviours and transform as a result.

 Teacher Training: Following this course you may wish to begin training to teach the 8 week Mindfulness Based Living Course (MBLC).
 By doing so will enable you to bring the benefits of mindfulness to others.
-Once complete you may proceed to train to teach the 8 week Compassion Based Living Course (CBLC).

 More On Mindfulness

 “Essential way of deepening mindfulness practice.
 More joyful and not as serious as I expected.”

 Practicing mindfulness results in an unfolding of our potential.
 This helps us to make choices

 about how we live in connection with ourselves and our world.
 Whatever it is that brings us